|

 endless array of virtually plotless chases, Bird on a Wire will

-probably work all the way for you.
+probably work well for you.
 If not, it offers the odd useful

 scene here and there and a handful of great laughs.
 Hawn looks